 Applesauce is considered by many to be as safe as any food could be, but is it safe to give to cats?
 The short answer is that it is perfectly safe to give cats applesauce in small amounts, but there are many things to consider before you do and many questions to ask yourself.

 Applesauce, by definition, is simply crushed apples.
 The apples are skinned and ground into an almost liquid consistency.
 These apples are then commonly mixed with other ingredients, including preservatives, sugar, and other flavoring ingredients like cinnamon.

-Like any processed food product, there will be brands that use a lot of ingredients and brands that use as few ingredients as possible to provide a healthier product.
-Fewer ingredients is always better to prevent reactions.
+Like any processed food product, some brands use a lot of ingredients, and others use as few ingredients as possible to provide a healthier product.
+Fewer ingredients are always better to prevent reactions.

 Do cats eat applesauce?

 Many cats will eat applesauce and seem to enjoy it.
 They may even actively seek it out once they are accustomed to eating it.
 However, there is an essential point to remember.
 Cats are carnivores and don’t require fruit in their diet.

 If you use all-natural applesauce with no preservatives, it is not harmful to feed your cat.
 The ASPCA lists Apple as a toxic plant, but this refers to the leaves, twigs, and seeds.
 These parts of the apple tree contain cyanide and can poison your cat.
 The category also includes inedible apples like the crab apple.
 Raw red apple is safe for cats, and it contains a high amount of fiber, which could help with constipation or even regular digestion if given in small quantities once or twice a week.
 Too much fiber could lead to digestive cramps.